Food pantries stretched as donations slide

 “It’s a corporal work of mercy,”said Leigh Tilton, who has volunteered for 20 years, mostly as pantry receptionist.
 She runs into regular clients and their children while shopping at Wal-Mart.
 “The need is great, and with a lot of people out of work from COVID-19, the need is going to be even more.”

-The longstanding food pantry hasn’t yet been flooded with requests – but it’s bracing for an explosion in demand as layoffs and unemployment soar as businesses shrink or close down during the coronavirus pandemic.
-Carrignan takes calls from people who are worried about car payments, rents, and medicines.
+The longstanding Laconia food pantry hasn’t yet been flooded with requests – but it’s bracing for an explosion in demand as layoffs and unemployment soar as businesses shrink or close down during the coronavirus pandemic.
+Jo Carrignan, president of the St. Vincent de Paul Society, takes calls from people who are worried about car payments, rents, and medicines.
 “People are concerned about their basic needs,” she said.
 “Some people haven’t come in a couple of years, and now they’re needing assistance.”

 There’s a looming Catch-22: as paychecks disappear and savings are used, donations from many local citizens vanish, and charities exhaust reserves and rely more heavily on regular or well-heeled donors, many of whom are also preparing for the worst, sheltering in place, and monitoring their resources.
 Almost no one is dropping off food, Carrignan said.
 The thrift store, which historically provides 50 percent of the pantry’s $50,000 annual budget, closed March 10 with no definite date to reopen.